CNMAT/OpenSoundControl.org/README.md

   blocks](https://pandoc.org/MANUAL.html#metadata-blocks) for pages'
   title, author, and date, because that would mess up the incredibly simple [navigation menu](navigation-menu.md) system.
+* All within-site links must be relative URLs (starting neither with "http" nor with "/" but rather just the name of the html file with maybe a "../").

 ## Values